WP-Developer-Hub/wp-comment-toolbox/README.md

 - **Comment Text Format**: Define how comment text is formatted (`wpautop`, `nl2br`, or no formatting).
 - **Comment Form Layout**: Structure the comment form using placeholders.
 - **Quick Tags Toolbar**: Enable or disable a toolbar for comment formatting.
+- **Preview Comment Layout**: See changes to the comment form layout in real-time as you customize it.

 ## Credit

 - Elazar for the WP Spam Honeypot idea: https://github.com/elazar/wp-spam-honeypot